langaracpsc/LangaraCPSC.WebAPI/README.md

 git submodule update --init --remote KeyMan;
 ```

+#### Setting up credentials
 Put the Google service account credentials in `keyfile.json`.
 The original credentials file can be downloaded from Google cloud console.

-Set `CALENDAR_ID` variable in `.env` to the ID of the calendar to fetch from.
+[More Info](https://developers.google.com/workspace/guides/create-credentials);

+Create a `.env` file from `.templateenv` and set the variables as mentioned.

 ```bash
 mkdir data && mkdir data/db;